Andrewwango/govuk-accessible-search/README.md

 - Sample GOV.UK website [**demo**](https://andrewwango.github.io/govuk-accessible-search/demo/dist/www.gov.uk/foreign-travel-advice/france/entry-requirements.html)
 - Sample NHS.UK website [**demo**](https://andrewwango.github.io/govuk-accessible-search/demo/dist/www.nhs.uk/conditions/covid-19/covid-19-symptoms-and-what-to-do/index.html)

+If you get an error, make sure the backend is deployed and running, and the correct endpoint URL is referenced from the frontend.

 ## 2. Usage

 To use our component on your government webpage, simply [build the component locally](#31-build-component-locally), copy the component HTML file from `component/dist/index.html` and insert the component using a Nunjucks `include`: